Today's Articles

 From 1862 to 1864, young Simmons was an apprentice to a dentist.
 He served in the Union Army during the American Civil War, enlisting on September 15, 1864, and serving a one-year term.
 He took part in the siege of Petersburg, the Battle of Hatcher's Run, and the Battle of Appomattox Court House and was present at the surrender of Confederate General Robert E. Lee.
 After the war, he returned to dentistry.
 In 1867, he converted to Baptist and joined a white Baptist church in Bordentown that Reverend J. W. Custis pastored.
 The congregation helped him through college.

 He attended Madison University (now Colgate University, which graduated in 1868), Rochester University, and Howard University, from which he graduated with a bachelor's degree in 1873.
-He worked briefly in Washington, D.C., at Hillsdale School as a student.
+As a student, he worked briefly in Washington, D.C., at Hillsdale School.
 In Hillsdale, he boarded with Smithsonian Institution employee Solomon G. Brown.
 After graduating, he moved to Arkansas on the advice of Horace Greeley to become a teacher there but returned to Hillsdale soon after, where he taught until June 1874.

 He served there until 1879.
-He was ordained that year and moved to Lexington, Kentucky, where he pastored the First Baptist Church.
+That year, he was ordained and moved to Lexington, Kentucky, where he pastored the First Baptist Church.
 The following year, he became the second president of the Kentucky Normal and Theological Institute, where he worked for a decade.
-The school was eventually renamed the State University of Louisville due to the school's progression under his tenure to Simmons College of Kentucky.
+The school was eventually renamed the State University of Louisville due to its progression under his tenure to Simmons College of Kentucky.
 In Kentucky, he was elected for several years as the chairman of the State Convention of Colored Men.

 In 1887, he published a book entitled Men of Mark: Eminent, Progressive, and Rising, which highlights the lives of 172 prominent black men while serving as the school's president.
 He was working on a sister edition of the title that would highlight the lives and accomplishments of prominent pre-1900 Black women but unfortunately died before its completion.
 He died on October 30, 1890, in Louisville, Kentucky.